Dashticz/dashticz/docs/screens.rst

 Screens
 =======

-There is the ability to use multiple screens within Dashticz v2.0.
+There is the ability to use multiple screens within Dashticz.
 Each screen can use it's own background.
 The background can also automatically change for the part of the day.

 ::